SidNirmal-DS/Prime-Bot/README.md

-# Prime-Bot: AI-Powered Hotel Booking Assistant
+# PrimeBot: Smart Hotel Booking Assistant

-Prime-Bot is a conversational hotel recommendation assistant built using OpenAI's GPT model, Flask, and Google Maps API.
-It allows users to search for hotel options in Mumbai using natural language queries and receive structured, human-like responses.
+PrimeBot is a conversational hotel recommendation assistant built using OpenAI's GPT model, Flask, and Google Maps API.
+It allows users to search for hotel options in Mumbai using natural language queries and receive structured responses.

 ---